naveenkirun/Formula1_DataAnalysis/README.md

 The following datasets were cleaned, and merged to create a single dataset of Results from races and respective driver & Constructor details.

-The data was analysed and visualized to plot
+The data was analysed and visualized to plot:
+1. Total number of wins for each driver.
-1. Top 10 drivers and their number of race wins.
+2. Top 10 drivers and their number of race wins.
+3. Total number of wins for each constructor.
-2. Top 10 constructors and their number of race wins.
+4. Top 10 constructors and their number of race wins.